owl-project/owl-project.github.io/ng-api-overview.md

   };
 ```
 (obviously, same for `DielectricSphere` and `LambertianSphere`, too).
-Note that unlike Optix 6 we do *not* separately handle "Apparence" and "Geometry",
+Note that unlike OptiX 6 we do *not* separately handle "Appearance" and "Geometry",
-but require a single struct that combines them - Optix 6 "fused" those
+but require a single struct that combines them - OptiX 6 "fused" those
 two parts using a compiler, which we (intentionally) do not use in OWL).

 ### Closest Hit Program(s)